City-of-Helsinki/events-helsinki-ui/README.md

 Project is automatically deployed to production when adding new relase tag, e.g. release-v0.1.0, to repo

 Testing environment: [https://tapahtumat.test.kuva.hel.ninja](https://tapahtumat.test.kuva.hel.ninja)
-Project is automatically deployed to testing environment when pushing to develop brach
+Project is automatically deployed to testing environment when pushing to develop branch

 ## Requirements